Spectral form factor in a minimal bosonic model of many-body quantum chaos: Model and spectral form factor

 For the fermionic chain, the $L$-dependence of $t^*$ was found to be ${\cal O}(L^2)$ or ${\cal O}(L^0)$, in the presence, or absence of $U(1)$ symmetry, respectively \cite{RoyPRE2020}.
 These system-size scalings were obtained by mapping the matrix $\mathcal{M}$ in the Trotter regime at small $J, \Delta$ to a hermitian ``quantum'' Hamiltonian of the isotropic and anisotropic Heisenberg model with PBC in the presence, or absence of $U(1)$ symmetry, respectively.
 The eigenenergy spectrum of the isotropic Heisenberg model is gapless, and its first ``excited state'' goes as $1-c_1/L^2$ where $c_1$ is a constant.
 This explains the quadratic $L$-dependence of $t^*$ in the presence of $U(1)$ symmetry in the fermionic chain when $\Delta=0$.
-Further, the $L$-dependence of first excited states (single magnon states) in different magnetization sector is the same due to the $SU(2)$ symmetry of isotropic Heisenberg model, and it gives the quadratic $L$-dependence of $t^*$ for all filling fractions $N/L$ (including single fermion case $N=1$) of the fermionic chain in the presence of $U(1)$ symmetry.
-We further find numerically that the matrix $\mathcal{M}$ has $SU(2)$ symmetry for arbitrary $J$ when $\Delta=0$.
 The anisotropic Heisenberg model has a finite and system-size independent gap in the energy spectrum between the ground and first excited state.
 Thus, we have a finite and $L$ independent Thouless time for $\Delta \ne 0$.
 The above analytical predictions of $L$-scaling of $t^*$ (and the corresponding $\lambda_1$) in the Trotter regime were also numerically verified from the $L$-dependence of the eigenvalues of $\mathcal{M}$ matrix for arbitrary $J,\Delta$ in \cite{RoyPRE2020}.